micmejia/bible-dump/NKJV/Joshua/Josh 15.md

 ###### 1
-So _this_ was the [^a]lot of the tribe of the children of Judah according to their families: The border of Edom at the Wilderness of Zin southward _was_ the extreme southern boundary.
+So _this_ was the lot of the tribe of the children of Judah according to their families: The border of Edom at the Wilderness of Zin southward _was_ the extreme southern boundary.

 ###### 2
 And their southern border began at the shore of the Salt Sea, from the bay that faces southward.